dellaeyram/Boston-Home-Prices-Prediction/README.md

 # Data
 The dataset used in this project is included with the scikit-learn library (sklearn.datasets.load_boston).

 # Defining variables
+The target variable, 'MEDV', is the variable we seek to predict.

         - CRIM     per capita crime rate by town
         - ZN       proportion of residential land zoned for lots over 25,000 sq.ft.
         - INDUS    proportion of non-retail business acres per town